istio/istio.io/content/en/docs/tasks/traffic-management/ingress/kubernetes-ingress/index.md

 ### Specifying `IngressClass`

-In Kubneretes 1.18, a new object, `IngressClass`, was added, replacing the `kubernetes.io/ingress.class` annotation on the `Ingress` object.
+In Kubernetes 1.18, a new object, `IngressClass`, was added, replacing the `kubernetes.io/ingress.class` annotation on the `Ingress` object.
 If you are using this object, you will need to set the `controller` field to `istio.io/ingress-controller`.
 For example,

 {{< text yaml >}}
 apiVersion: networking.k8s.io/v1beta1